 The problem with indirect spending is that although the needs are consistent, the means by which you procure them vary.
 Here are a few of the challenges that stand in a company’s way of getting the lowest pricing available for their day-to-day needs.

-- A smaller average spend- Purchasing volume for a small to mid-sized company can be lower, meaning the procurement lacks leverage in the negotiation process with vendors.
+- A smaller-than-average spend: Purchasing volume for a small to mid-sized company can be lower, meaning the procurement lacks leverage in the negotiation process with vendors.

 Indirect Procurement Strategy Solutions

-Entering into a procurement partnership transfers these issues to a party with not only expanded capacity and connections but expertise in collective buying.
-Their pre-existing relationship and programs with suppliers not only save you money but the time that would be spent trying to negotiate on behalf of your company.
+Entering into a procurement partnership with a group purchasing organization transfers these issues to a party with not only expanded capacity and connections but expertise in collective buying.
+A GPO has pre-existing relationships and programs with suppliers in place to not only save you money but the time that would be spent trying to negotiate on behalf of your company.

-By taking your purchasing needs for day-to-day operations and combining them with the purchasing orders of thousands of other companies, we can secure negotiated discounts with the top suppliers in the country.
+By taking your purchasing needs for day-to-day operations and combining them with the purchasing orders of thousands of other companies, GPOs like Una can secure negotiated discounts with the top suppliers in the country.
 Approaching vendors with a high committed volume allows us to offer you the lowest available pricing on top quality contracts.

-The suppliers we have contracts with are amongst the highest ranked in the country in both quality and price.
+Una works with trusted suppliers and we have contracts that are amongst the highest ranked in the country in both quality and price.
 Our supplier marketplace includes vendors such as Staples, FedEx, US Foods, Hotel Engine, and more.
 Check out all our incredible vendors to see the breadth of our available programs and how they could benefit you.